ahmed-gharib89/data-modeling-with-postgres/README.md

 3. Load the json file into pandas dataframe.

 4. We grap the needed columns from the dataframe and inset it to the table.

+### How to run

+Simply in your prefared CLI (command line interface) excute the following:

+1. To create or reset the database and the tables `python create_tables.py`

+2. To run the etl process `python etl.py`

+3. To test and have a lock for the data in the tables simply open test.ipynb and run the code cells.